Kendal in Cumbria

 Kendal Market & Farmers Market

 Kendal is a historical market town with and charter for Saturday markets can be dated back to 1189.
-The Outdoor Market is held every Saturday and Wednesday.
+The Outdoor Market is held every Saturday and Wednesday and easy to find just as you walk the main high street.
 The Indoor Market is open 6 days a week entrance to the the Westmorland Shopping complex.
 The market hall dates back to 1886 and is a mixture of permanent stalls and 'tables' selling home made goodies such as home made butter fudge and home made lemon curd.

 Elephant Yard and Westmorland Centre